Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Proof of Corollary , ,

 \begin{proof}[Proof of Corollary \ref{coro:SG-log-linear-learning}] Since at $h=H$, for any policy $\pi$, $Q_{i,H}^\pi = r_{i,H}$, thus from Theorem \ref{theorem:stochastic-stable-global-optimality}, we have that at stage $h=H$, $\pi_H^\star(a|s) > 0$ if and only if

 (Note that for log-linear learning, there's no hidden variable $\xi$.)
 Under the MPG assumption, we have that $\brac{r_{i,H}(s,\cdot)}$ forms a potential game where the potential function is given as $\Phi_H$.
-Thus, from Corollary \ref{coro:log-linear-learning} we know that such $a$ satisfies
+Thus, from Corollary \ref{coro:log-linear-learning} we know that such $a$ satisfies $a \in \argmax_{a} \Phi_H(s,a).$ This implies that at $h=H$, $\pi_H^\star$ is a potential-maximizing policy.